oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/annotated_ptr/README.md

 ## Purpose

-In the `hls_flow_interface/mmhost` sample(/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/hls_flow_interfaces/mmhost), we demonstrated the usage of `annotated_arg` class in customizing Avalon memory-mapped interfaces for the FPGA IP component.
-Sometimes annotations need to be applied on pointers inside the kernel to enable certain compiler optimizatoins.
-This tutorial shows how to use `annotated_ptr` to annotate a specific buffer location  to a pointer, which reduces the LSUs use in the produced FPGA IP component.
+The `hls_flow_interface/mmhost` sample (/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/hls_flow_interfaces/mmhost) demonstrates the usage of `annotated_arg` class in customizing Avalon memory-mapped interfaces for the FPGA IP component.
+Sometimes annotations need to be applied on pointers inside the kernel to enable certain compiler optimizations.
+This tutorial shows how to use `annotated_ptr` to annotate a specific buffer location to a pointer variable inside the kernel, which reduces the LSUs use in the produced FPGA IP component.

 ### Using `annotated_ptr` to annotate the buffer location of a pointer
 In the example, the device code defines a SYCL kernel functor that computes the dot product between a weight matrix (located in buffer location 1) and a vector (located in buffer location 2), and saves to the result vector located in buffer location 1.